folbricht/desync/README.md

 - SHA512/256 is currently the only supported hash function.
 - Only chunk store using zstd compression are supported at this point.
 - Supports local stores as well as remote stores (as client) over SSH and HTTP
-- Built-in HTTP chunk server that can proxy muliple local or remote stores and also supports caching.
+- Built-in HTTP(S) chunk server that can proxy multiple local or remote stores and also supports caching.
 - Drop-in replacement for casync on SSH servers when serving chunks read-only
 - Support for catar files exists, but ignores XAttr, SELinux, ACLs and FCAPs that may be present in existing catar files and those won't be present when creating a new catar with the `tar` command
 - Supports chunking with the same algorithm used by casync (see `make` command) but executed in parallel.
 Results are identical to what casync produces, same chunks and index files, but with significantly better performance.
 For example, up to 10x faster than casync if the chunks are already present in the store.
 If the chunks are new, it heavily depends on I/O, but it's still likely several times faster than casync.